marionbarker/loopdocs/docs/nightscout/new_user.md

 There's great news though!
 The documentation and instructions for building your own Nightscout site have recently been completely overhauled and are WONDERFUL!

-Please visit [The Nightscout site](http://nightscout.github.io/nightscout/new_user/) for directions on how to set up your new Nightscout website.
+Please visit [The Nightscout site](https://nightscout.github.io/nightscout) to read the introductory material and then proceed to the Installation page for directions on how to set up your new Nightscout website.

 ### Add Loop variables to Nightscout